Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 IR ...
 RA = Addressing Modes Available

+<a id="table-5-8-program-control-group-instructions"></a>
 _Table 5-8.
 Program Control Group Instructions_

 ### 5.4.8 Input/Output Instruction Group

-This group (Table 5-9) consists of instructions for transferring a byte, a word, or a string of bytes or words between peripheral devices and the CPU registers or memory.
+This group ([Table 5-9](#table-5-9-inputoutput-instruction-group-instructions)) consists of instructions for transferring a byte, a word, or a string of bytes or words between peripheral devices and the CPU registers or memory.
 Byte I/O port addresses transfer bytes on AD<sub>0</sub>-AD<sub>7</sub> only.
 Thus in a 16-bit data bus environment, 8-bit peripherals must be connected to bus lines AD<sub>0</sub>-AD<sub>7</sub>.
 In an 8-bit data bus environment, word I/O instructions to external peripherals should not be used; however, on-chip peripherals can still be accessed by word I/O instructions.

 The instructions for transferring a single byte (IN, OUT) can transfer data between any 8-bit CPU register or memory address specified in the instruction and the peripheral port specified by the contents of the C register.
 The IN instruction sets the CPU flags according to the input data; however, special cases of these instructions, restricted to using the CPU accumulator and Direct Address mode, do not affect the CPU flags.
 Another variant tests an input port specified by the contents of the C register and sets the CPU flags without modifying CPU registers or memory.